Recycling Resources in the Copper River Watershed

 Fishing Net/Web Recycling

-Drop-off sites are available year round at Redden Marine on Harbor Loop Road (South Fill) and at the City Baler Facility located at 1 mi.
-Whitshed Road.
+Drop-off sites are available year round behind the Harbormasters Office on Harbor Loop Road (South Fill).

 How should I prepare my old net for recycling?

-- Rinse with fresh water and strip of cork, weed, and lead lines.
+- Rinse with fresh water and strip of corklines, weedlines, leadlines, and hanging twine.

 Alaskans use about 800,000 to one million pounds of fishing web in their nets per year.
 Most old web gets dumped in community landfills, shortening a landfill’s useful life and adding expense to municipal operations.
 Salmon gillnets and seines are made from nylon, which can be re-processed to manufacture new products like telephones, computer parts, toothbrushes, carpeting and bicycle seats, among others.

-The Copper River Watershed Project is overseeing a fishing web recycling effort with assistance from Cordova District Fishermen United, the Marine Advisory Program, Native Village of Eyak, and the PWS Science Center.
+The Copper River Watershed Project is overseeing a fishing web recycling effort that was started by the Cordova District Fishermen United, the Marine Advisory Program, Native Village of Eyak, and the PWS Science Center.
 Funding for the recycling was initially provided by the Pacific States Marine Fisheries Commission from the National Fish and Wildlife Foundation, but the program is currently intended to be self-sustaining, with funds obtained from web sales going back into the program.

 Nets collected in Cordova are shipped to Bellingham, Washington where they are baled and loaded in 20-ton containers for shipment to China.
 In China, the nets are chopped, formed into pellets and then used to manufacture plastic products and parts.